ElementsProject/lightning/doc/lightning-sendpay.7.md

 Generally, a client would call lightning-getroute(7) to resolve a route, then use **sendpay** to send it.
 If it fails, it would call lightning-getroute(7) again to retry.
+If the route is empty, a payment-to-self is attempted.

 The response will occur when the payment is on its way to the destination.
-The **sendpay** RPC command does not wait for definite success or definite failure of the payment.
+The **sendpay** RPC command does not wait for definite success or definite failure of the payment (except for already-succeeded payments, or to-self payments).
 Instead, use the **waitsendpay** RPC command to poll or wait for definite success or definite failure.

 The *label* and *bolt11* parameters, if provided, will be returned in *waitsendpay* and *listsendpays* results.

-The *amount\_msat* amount must be provided if *partid* is non-zero, otherwise it must be equal to the final amount to the destination.
+The *amount\_msat* amount must be provided if *partid* is non-zero, or the payment is to-self, otherwise it must be equal to the final amount to the destination.
 By default it is in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending